 Usually this sort of title leads to an article about the horrors of Nazism.
 This page is a bit different.
 It deals with horrors which the mainstream of modern historians and philosophers try to evade or forget - the crimes of Communism in the 20th century.
 The reason for this evasion is simple to understand.
 Most of the intellectuals still believe that the basic ideas behind Communism are generous and that only the implementation failed.
 Different reasons are given: bad places, bad people, bad moments.

-The purpose of this page is to illustrate, using some partly largely philatelic materials, how Communism was chosen (or imposed) and what consequences it had for people who had its extermination machine.
-The horrible Nazism period had a duration of about twelve years, and even if it finished over 50 years ago, it is still fully in the center of attention.
+For comparison, the horrible Nazism period had a total duration of about twelve years.
 Unfortunately, we hear much less about the fate of over a billion people who live today under communism.
 This short historical presentation, based on philatelic material, is therefore more relevant than ever.
+See below a maximum card of 1956, dedicated to the

 ROMANIA, THE DANUBE - BLACK SEA CANAL

-The first work on this canal started at the beginning of the 1950's.
-The freshly installed Communist regime decided eliminating many people it declared as enemies, and silencing the rest of the population at the same time.
 The Canal was an immense concentration camp, with many thousands of prisoners.
 During those times a "political" joke was sufficient for rejoining the camps.
 Some of prisoners were not allowed to even use overcoats during the very cold local winters nor to receive medical aid.
 A lot of prisoners died of cold, inhuman working and living conditions, and lack of medical attention.

-In 1951, in a set dedicated to the 1951-1955 Five Year Plan (a plan that failed miserably, like all others that followed), the 6 Lei value, shown above in its original and overprinted version of 1952, was dedicated to the Danube - Black Sea Canal (Scott 799-818, Michel 1276-1285).
-On the stamp one can read: "In the year 1955 the Danube - Black Sea canal will be put into operation".
+In 1951, in a set dedicated to the 1951-1955 Five Year Plan (a plan that failed miserably, like all others that followed), the 6 Lei value, shown above in its original and in an overprinted version of 1952, was dedicated to the Danube - Black Sea Canal (Scott 799-818, Michel 1276-1285).
+On the stamp one can read: "In the year 1955 the Danube - Black Sea canal will be put into operation."

 This sinister enterprise had many points of work.
 We will speak here only about one of them, named Peninsula.
-This forced work colony existed between 1951-1977, and it was named also the Extermination Camp Nr.
-1. It was founded in the fall of 1950, in the North of the lake Siutghiol. on a peninsula that enters the lake, 5 Km away from the village Valea Neagra (Black Valley).
+This forced work colony existed between 1951-1977, and it was named also the Extermination Camp No. 1.
+It was founded in the fall of 1950, in the North of the lake Siutghiol. on a peninsula that enters the lake, 5 Km away from the village Valea Neagra (Black Valley).
 Three years later the village was renamed The Light.
 About 8'000 people worked there (possible not only prisoners).
 The colony functioned also after the Canal works were closed.
 Between 1953-4 this was a camp for people who were imprisoned for non-denunciation, passing of the border, illegal wearing of arms.
 Closed in 1954, the camp was opened in 1955 for the common criminals, and it functioned till 1977.

-See above a post card, sent from the Colonia Peninsula, village Valea Neagră, cenzored by a square cancel with the number 40, passed by the distribution point Constanta the 8th of May.1952 and arrived at Calatele the 11th of May.1952.
+See above a post card, sent from the Colonia Peninsula, village Valea Neagră, censored by a square cancel with the number 40, passed by the distribution point Constanta the 8th of May.1952 and arrived at Calatele the 11th of May.1952.
 From the text: please send 4 white undershirts, 2 pairs of tennis shoes or sandals, brush, tooth paste and laundry soap.
 When you can, send also foodstuff (ten Kg).
 In each pack 100 cigarettes.
-(Many thanks to Dan Grecu. http://membres.lycos.fr/dgrecu/canalDMN.htm for his kind permission to reproduce as well the card, as the text referring to it and to the Peninsula).
+(Many thanks to Dan Grecu for his kind permission to reproduce as well the card, as the text referring to it and to the Peninsula).

 Thirty years later, more exactly in October 1975, the Romanian President Ceausescu, a loyal follower of those criminals who preceded him as rulers, restarted this megalomaniac project and, spending billions of dollars that his starving country badly needed, succeeded in finishing the works.
 At the time the project was restarted, water transportation had already begun being replaced by road transport, a development that only accelerated later and made the whole investment useless.
 The works started on another route, south of the city of Constanta, and they were finished in 1981.
-Later was finished also the part Poarta Alba - Midia - Navodari, one that practically followed the route of the old Canal.
+Later was also finished the section Poarta Alba - Midia - Navodari, one that practically followed the route of the old Canal.

-The souvenir sheet presented below (1985, Scott 3270, Michel 216) still evokes bad souvenirs to many Romanians.
+The souvenir sheet presented below on a FDC (1985, Scott 3270, Michel 216) still evokes bad souvenirs to many Romanians.
 It shows the opening ceremony in Cernavoda, where the former President and the General Secretary of the Romanian Communist Party, Nicolae Ceausescu and his wife Elena (both executed five year later) inaugurated the new canal.

 Created March 1999.
-Revised: 08/18/03
+Revised: 2/01/2024.

-Copyright © 1999 - 2003 by Victor Manta, Switzerland.
+Copyright © 1999 - 2024 by Victor Manta, Switzerland / USA.

-All rights reserved in all countries.
+All rights reserved worldwide.

 Site's Banner